JoaoCostaIFG/tvvs/assignments/9_mutation_test/9_report.md

 We didn't increase the mutation score for this class.

 - There are several lines of code that are related with the GUI.
 These are all the lines that start with "fireTableRows".
-- In the method `setValueAt()`, there are some prints by logger which we did not test because it is not worth mocking the logger.
+- In the method `setValueAt()`, there are some logger calls which we did not test because it is not worth mocking the logger (we would be testing Java's implementation).

 ## Equivalent mutants